bpocallaghan/laravel-admin-starter/README.md

 # Laravel CMS Starter Project

 Version 2 is under development (alpha version).
 Please have a look here for [version 1](https://github.com/bpocallaghan/laravel-admin-starter/tree/version_1).
-Version 2 is a refactored version of `admin starter project`, meaning that all the files were inside your applications' directory.
+Version 2 is a refactored version of `version 1 (admin starter project)`, meaning that all the files were inside your applications' directory.
 However now it is all inside a package.
 [Link to the repository](https://github.com/bpocallaghan/titan).

 A Laravel CMS Starter project with AdminLTE theme and core features.